Community Programs

-At Carrie's Place, we offer a variety of community programs
+At Carrie's Place, we offer a variety of group programs

 The Carrie’s Place team offer a variety of groupwork programs in the community.